opentofu/tofu-ls/.github/CONTRIBUTING.md

 As you make your changes, you can re-run the above command to ensure that the tests are _still_ passing.
-If you are working only on a specific Go package, you can speed up your testing cycle by testing only that single package, or packages under a particular package prefix:
+If you are working only on a specific Go package, you can speed up your testing cycle by testing only that single package or packages under a particular package prefix:

 ```